-The story was amusing because I did the same damn thing in ’84.
+The story made me chuckle and shake my head because I did the same damn thing in ’84.
 I had pitched an article to an American Film editor, Jean Callahan, about the inner lives of film critics — who they were deep down, what had lit the initial spark, what drove them on, whether they’d become corrupted by their access to film industry titans and were nursing dreams of becoming screenwriters or producers.

 For a while I called it “The Outsiders”; I also called it “The Big Fix.”
 I knew it had the makings of something really good.
 So I talked to many, many critics and transcribed the interviews and wound up with at least 25 or 30 pages of single-spaced pages, all typed out and corrected with side notes and thoughts about structure and whatnot.

 I got into it more and more, and it became a small mountain.
 And then a bigger one.
 And then it became quicksand and I began to sink into it.
 The feeling of having gotten myself into this kind of trouble was awful.
 I was unsure about whether to keep trying or to forget it and walk away.
 I felt like I was covered in glue or tar.
 I finally gave up.
 The guilt was agonizing.
 I’d never worked so hard on something to no avail.